Ontario Mortgage Rates

 How are 5-year fixed mortgage rates set in Ontario?
 They follow the 5-Year Government of Canada bond yield, with 5-year fixed mortgage rates generally priced at a spread above the government bond yield.
 This spread can narrow or widen due to various factors.

-For many homeowners, the mortgage renewal process can be a hassle.
+However, for many homeowners, the mortgage renewal process can be a hassle.
 From comparing rates, setting up appointments, gathering documents, and signing papers, the process can take up time, especially if your mortgage term is only one or two years.
 Having to renew your mortgage every two years can feel like a burden to some borrowers.

 Not having to worry about mortgage rates and renewing for five years gives many homeowners peace of mind, and they’re willing to pay for this through a slight premium on their mortgage rate.
 While 2-year and 3-year mortgage terms might have a lower mortgage rate, the small premium for a 5-year mortgage term allows more time for homeowners to not have to worry about their mortgage.